Kanaka-Takanashi/crosswind-sort/README.md

 - **Beats quicksort by ~20%** at all tested sizes (10K, 50K, 100K)
 - **Beats 2-way mergesort by ~60%** 4-way split + ping-pong buffer + value caching all contribute
 - **Beats heapsort by ~55%** merge sort's sequential access is more cache-friendly
-- **Timsort (C)** is still ~8x faster — expected, no pure-Python sort can match a C implementation
+- **Timsort (C)** is still ~8x faster as expected, no pure-Python sort can match a C implementation

 ### Practical Ceiling

 4 Crosswind is near the ceiling of what pure-Python comparison-based sorts can do on CPython.
 The value-caching merge hot path is now the tightest it can reasonably be without moving to a different language.
-To go faster, you'd need PyPy's JIT, a C extension, or numpy — but that defeats the purpose of a portable, dependency-free pure-Python sort.
+To go faster, you'd need PyPy's JIT, a C extension, or numpy.
+But that defeats the purpose of a portable, dependency-free pure-Python sort.

 ## Equal 4-way Splitting